tribeshq/tribes/README.md

 3. Testnet < locally >

-> [!WARNING]
 	> Make sure that all variables are defined in the .env file, which can be created with `make env`, before running any of the commands below.

    3.1 Build application:
    ```sh